Friday, 28 February 2025

 PARODY COMPOSED: Giorgio Coniglio, August 2013.

-PARODY-LYRICS LINK: To return to the corresponding post on "Daily Illustrated Nonsense" (and to see the lyrics without the chord-chart indications) click HERE
+PARODY-LYRICS LINK: To return to the corresponding post on "Daily Illustrated Nonsense" click HERE

 (You can also view the lyrics and commentary (without images or chords, at the parody-lyrics site where they were originally posted online) at AmIRight.com Post""